 COVID-19 is still spreading rapidly in Virginia.
 Physical distancing (also known as social distancing) is a way to slow the spread of disease by reducing close contact between people.
 In general, the closer you are to other people and the more time you spend with those people, the higher the risk of COVID-19 spread.
 The best way to lower your risk is to stay home as much as possible.
 This is most important for people at higher risk of severe COVID-19.
 Physical distancing can also reduce the impact on the healthcare system.
 Physical distancing is most effective when practiced in combination with other prevention measures, such as mask wearing, hand washing and getting vaccinated when it’s your turn.

-Social distancing (also known as physical distancing) is a way to slow the spread of disease by reducing close contact between people.
-This means staying out of crowded places and keeping at least six feet distance from others when possible.
-Even when staying six feet apart, try to limit the amount of time you are in contact with people you do not live with.
+If you leave home for work, medical or personal reasons, keep at least six feet between yourself and others.
+Not everyone with the virus may have symptoms or know that they have COVID-19.
+Try to stay out of crowded places.
+Even when staying at least six feet apart, try to limit the amount of time you are in contact with people you do not live with.
 A quick trip to the grocery store for a few essential items is less risky than spending several hours at a party, even if you stay six feet away from others at the party.
 Outdoor gatherings are safer than those held indoors.

 AVOID handshakes, hugs, and kisses.
 INSTEAD, try a wave, nod, or bow.

 Limit in-person visits to the pharmacy.
 For prescriptions; use drive-thru windows, curbside services (wait in your car until the prescription is ready), mail-order, or other delivery services.
 Do the same for pet medicine.
 Check with your doctor and pharmacist to see if you can get a larger supply of your medicines so you do not have to visit the pharmacy as often.